-- U.S. expats income tax resident in a foreign country may not be able to utilize a U.S. corporation holding company vehicle - Interposing a domestic corporation may create a sandwich - There may be other adverse foreign tax consequences (e.g., gain realization) - Temporary U.S. persons exiting in the short-to-medium term also may find it overly costly to utilize a U.S. corporation holding company vehicle, which is not attractive once that individual ceases to be a U.S. person - Exit event may be cumbersome
+- U.S. expats income tax resident in a foreign country may not be able to utilize a U.S. corporation holding company vehicle - Interposing a domestic corporation may create a sandwich (foreign-U.S.-foreign) - There may be other adverse foreign tax consequences (e.g., gain realization)